 Soft Point Ammo: SP Bullets Explained

 The soft point bullet is primarily used for hunting, with the deformation of the nose creating slower expansion and greater penetration than a hollow point of the same caliber.
 Naturally, there are times where this is very desirable – such as hunting big game in areas where hollow points are banned.

 The soft point isn’t as popular as the hollow point, and most people are probably more familiar with the cousin to the soft point – the jacketed soft point, or JSP.
 The jacketed soft point is partially jacketed, so you have penetration followed by deformation of the nose, which leads to “tumbling” through vital organs of large game.

 Soft Point Features

-- Soft Point: As the name implies, the nose is made of a softer lead than some other bullets.
+- Soft Point: As the name implies, it's a soft nose bullet, made of a softer lead than some others.
 And while typically not the first choice for extreme range hunting, at close to medium ranges, the impact and wound creation of these bullets is devastating, similar to hollow point performance.

 - Variety: This type of bullet comes in a huge variety depending on the manufacturer, ammo line or intended use.
 It can be found in most popular centerfire calibers from multiple brands that use soft point bullets.

 - Lever-Action Compatible: If you have a lever-action rifle, the soft point bullet should already be your best friend.
 Since the rounds are stored front to back in tubular mags, flat-point bullets were the most common ammo type until these were truly perfected.
 LEVERevolution is by far the most popular brand for lever-action rifles.

 Soft Point Advantages

 The biggest advantage, aside from the lever-action use, is that these are typically allowed in areas where hollow point bullets have been banned.
 This is as close as you’re going to get to hollow point performance on a soft target.

 Soft Point Disadvantages